microsoft/BuildTourHack/stories/5/512a_Unity.md

     ![3D objects tool](images/512a_7.png)

-    I. Solving the origo issue: Create a new and empty GameObject in the scene by clicking the small button on the top-left side if the Hierarchy panel named Create and select **Create Empty**
+    I. Solving the origo issue: Create a new and empty GameObject in the scene by clicking the small button on the top-left side of the Hierarchy panel named Create and select **Create Empty**.

     ![3D objects tool](images/512a_8.png)

     A new GameObject item is visible in the Scene Hierarchy.
 Click it to view the properties.
 First, set the name to Nose, and set the all the Position fields to 0 to center the empty gameobject in the scene.
-You can focus on it again using **F** with the mouse hovering the scene view in Scene mode (move out from Game if you didn't do this yet).
-You can then see the empty gameobject in the center of the scene, with the nose somewhere next to it.
+You can focus it again using **F** with the mouse hovering the scene view in Scene mode (move out from Game if you didn't do this yet).
+You can then see the empty GameObject in the center of the scene, with the nose somewhere next to it.

     ![3D objects tool](images/512a_9.png)

     II.
-Select the Nose 3D model game object and use the handles to position as close to the center as possible.
+Select the Nose 3D model GameObject and use the axis handles to position it as close to the center as possible (drag the red and green handles using the mouse and left mouse button).
 It does not need to be 100% accurate but give it a good try.
     Tip: The handles are there so you can move the object along the selected axis.
-You can use the Grid and these handles to align them to the center:
+You can use the Grid and these handles to align them to the center.
+Look closely in the image below, the grid aligns with the axis handles:

     ![3D objects tool](images/512a_10.png)